Apple Transitional Export Quota Bill

 An amendment made to a quota system under this section is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

-NZAPI must not finalise a quota system without consulting apple exporters and considering their feedback.
+NZAPI must not finalise a quota system without consulting all apple exporters known to it and considering their feedback.

 Before implementing a finalised quota system, NZAPI must give a written notice summarising the system (including an explanation of any allocation calculation) to—